ch0m5/Get_Hooked/README.md

 ## Installation
 No previous installations is required to play the game, just download and execute the .exe file *Get Hooked* from releases.

+## Attention Notice
+Because of some minor errors, the game might not initialize on the first execution.

 ## Usage
 ### General Controls
 * ESC: Open settings menu